codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 .. index::
    pair: wsrep Provider Options; pc.version

-This status variable is used to check which pc protocol version is used.
+This variable is used to control which PC protocol version is used.

 .. csv-table::
    :class: doc-options